Current position December 2021

 We express this as a minimum to allow for developments with a higher level of housing.
 This is because of the significant shortfall in meeting housing needs in the city.

-However, all applications will be carefully assessed against wider policies in the City Plan.
+However, the planning application will be carefully assessed against wider policies in the City Plan.

 Why there are more homes allocated for the Gasworks site on the Brownfield Land Register